jonschlinkert/sublime-markdown-extended/README.md

 > [YAML Front Matter](http://assemble.io/docs/YAML-front-matter.html), GitHub Flavored Markdown
 > (GFM) and language-specific syntax highlighting inside [GFM "fenced" code blocks](https://help.github.com/articles/github-flavored-markdown#syntax-highlighting)

+Although substantial changes have been made, thank you [@aziz](https://github.com/aziz) and other contributors to [Knockdown](https://github.com/aziz/knockdown), for the code for the fenced code blocks.

 ## Installation

+### Sublime Text 2

 The easiest way to install this plugin is to go to `Preferences -> Browse Packages`, and then: